 At the top of the lineup, the Core i9 is fitted with 10 cores and 20 threads (jumping up from 8 cores and 16 threads), the Core i7 chips have 8 cores and 16 threads, the Core i5 processors have been given 6 cores and 12 threads and the Core i3 CPUs get 4 cores and 8 threads.

 By increasing each chip’s number of threads, their multitasking capabilities are increased as more instructions can be processed simultaneously.
 But their processing power doesn’t stop there.
 Hyper-Threading has also finally made its way across the entire range of CPUs this generation, rather than being a privilege afforded only to the higher power Core i7s and i9s as was previously Intel’s M.O.
 With this decision, this new range of chips can finally stand toe-to-toe with AMD’s mid-range and budget offerings when it comes to simultaneous multi-threaded performance.

 It has also been reported that you will have the ability to disable Hyper-Threading on a per-core basis, most likely achieved through BIOS tweaking.
 Ultimately, this will provide more control over things like internal temperatures and performance power which may be a vital ability to have as these CPUs can generate quite a lot of heat.

 Hot, Hot, Hot

-Thankfully, to help with the dispersion of heat, Intel has slightly re-designed these chips in order to house a larger Integrated Heat Spreader (IHS).
+Thankfully, to help with the dispersion of heat, Intel has slightly re-designed these chips to house a larger Integrated Heat Spreader (IHS).
 The Integrated Heat Spreader is the part of the CPU that is responsible for dispersing heat away from the component and so by definition, a larger IHS should help dissipate the heat more rapidly.
-This will allow the CPU to maintain its high clock speeds for longer, resulting in a better sustained performance.
+This will allow the CPU to maintain its high clock speeds for longer, resulting in a better-sustained performance.